hushyangqing/e-commerce-recommendation-service/README.md

 ### Recommendation Model(offline)
-python3.9 used since python3.11 can not install surprise
+Python3.9 used since python3.11 can not install surprise.
+Besides, we sample data here since the recommendation model is not our main focus.

 python3.9 -m venv myenv39